BurendoUK/burendo-handbook-public/docs/Engineering/Misc/reading-list.md

 - **Clean Code** by Robert C. Martin
-    - A nice practical how to guide: writing maintainable and readable code, practicing TDD, turning bad code into good code.
+    - A nice practical how to guide: writing maintainable and readable code, practising TDD, turning bad code into good code.
 Vivid and easy to read language.

-### Leadership & managment
+### Leadership & management

 - **Extreme Ownership: How U.S. Navy SEALs Lead and Win** by Jocko Willink and Leif Babin
-    - Interesting take on how to aproach leadership and make winning a habit.
+    - Interesting take on how to approach leadership and make winning a habit.
     - Each topic contains theoretical intro, real world example from the military world and a real world example from business.